daliyaahmed/CW2024/README.md

    - Introduced shield mechanics with cooldowns.
    - Adjusted health and added logging for better debugging.
 4. **l1EnemyPlane**:
    - Reduced image height from 150 to 50 for better precision.
+   - Refactored the class's name from EnemyPlane to l1EnemyPlane.
 5. **FighterPlane**:
    - Added a boolean flag to prevent destruction if already destroyed.
    - Adjusted health comparison logic to fix bugs.